 Near Richmond Hill in Bryan County, Georgia — The American South (South Atlantic)

 Location.
-31° 52.981′ N, 81° 13.807′ W. Marker is near Richmond Hill, Georgia, in Bryan County.
-Marker is on Fort McAllister Road (State Highway 144 Spur) 2.1 miles east of Bryan Neck Road (State Route 144), on the left when traveling east.
-Touch for map.
-Marker is in this post office area: Richmond Hill GA 31324, United States of America.
+31° 53.4′ N, 81° 12.05′ W. Marker is near Richmond Hill, Georgia, in Bryan County.
+Marker can be reached from the intersection of Fort McAllister Road (Georgia Route 144 Spur) and Savage Island Road.
+The marker stands on the bank of the Ogeechee River, just inside the entrance Touch for map.
+Marker is at or near this postal address: 3894 Fort McAllister Road, Richmond Hill GA 31324, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 8, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,402 times since then.
-Photos: 1. submitted on September 8, 2008, by David Seibert of Sandy Springs, Georgia.
-2, 3. submitted on February 13, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.
+This page originally submitted on October 4, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 739 times since then and 23 times this year.
+Photos: 1, 2, 3, 4. submitted on October 4, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.